Denmark McDonald's Workers Get Paid Vastly Higher Wages

 In response to the protests, McDonald’s, one of the largest fast food chains in the world, has warned that wage increases would force franchisees to raise menu prices.

-But in Denmark, McDonald’s employees, along with all other fast food workers, make twice as much as they do in the US, and the Big Mac costs just 80 cents more, according to the The New York Times.
+But in Denmark, McDonald’s employees make twice what they do in the U.S., and the Big Mac costs just 35 cents more, William Finnegan writes in the New Yorker.

-Fast food workers make a minimum of $US20 hourly in Denmark, while in the US, their average hourly wage is $US8.90, according to the Times report.
+McDonald’s workers in the U.S. make a median hourly wage of $US9.15, according a New York Times report citing PayScale, a firm that tracks compensation data.
+McDonald’s does not provide data on its wages.

-Many economists say a direct comparison between the US and Denmark is unfair because Denmark has a much higher cost of living.
+“In Denmark, McDonald’s workers over the age of eighteen earn more than $US20 an hour — they are also unionized — and the price of a Big Mac is only thirty-five cents more than it is in the United States,” Finnegan writes.

 Thanks to unionization, workers in Denmark also get paid sick leave and overtime pay.

-The Big Mac costs about $US4.80 in the US and $US5.60 in Denmark, according to the Times report.
+On average, the Big Mac costs about $US4.80 in the U.S. and $US5.15 in Denmark, according to the Economist’s Big Mac index, which tracks the price of Big Macs across the world.

 There are also domestic fast food chains, such as In-N-Out Burger, that have managed to pay employees more than McDonald’s while still selling food at cheap prices, Finnegan points out.
 In-N-Out’s starting wages are $US11 an hour.

-Fast food companies’ “traditional defence of miserable pay — that most of their employees are young, part time, just working for gas money, really — has grown threadbare,” William Finnegan wrote in the New Yorker last month.
+Fast food companies’ “traditional defence of miserable pay — that most of their employees are young, part time, just working for gas money, really — has grown threadbare,” Finnegan writes.

 Business Insider Emails & Alerts